 Are you fighting foreclosure (past or present)?
 Don’t know what to do to keep or regain your home?
 Join our next MAAPL Info Call to learn how to fight your foreclosure and understand how recent laws and court decisions impact your legal rights!

-The next Info Call is on Sunday, January 24, 2016 at 7:00 pm.
+Info Calls take place every Sunday at 5:00 pm.
 Email maaplinfo@yahoo for call instructions.

 If your housing is being threatened by foreclosure, we STRONGLY recommend that you get information about your rights and seek assistance right away.
 Do not wait to challenge your foreclosure or eviction!
 If you are still in your home and facing foreclosure, together we can work to save it.
 Please fill out our Get Help from MAAPL form to receive our help with your foreclosure or to volunteer to help others save their homes.